sin-null/wallpaper-engine-kde-personal/README.md

 Secondly, clone the github repo like so:

-github clone --branch qt6 https://github.com/catsout/wallpaper-engine-kde-plugin
+git clone --branch qt6 https://github.com/catsout/wallpaper-engine-kde-plugin

 And move into it and run these commands: \
 cd wallpaper-engine-kde-plugin \
 git submodule update --init --recursive \
-kpackagetool5 -i ./plugin
+kpackagetool6 -i ./plugin

 3. We now need to edit the rpm install script, as it is outdated.
 Enter the command: